MHIN 1: Community engagement systems for people from ethnic minority communities to improve access to mental healthcare

 We know that people from ethnic minorities experience health inequalities when accessing and receiving mental health services.
 To reduce health inequalities, we need to understand whether initiatives created for this purpose are working as they should, both from the perspective of service users and healthcare providers.

-We are evaluating the CASF in the following ways:
+We evaluated the CASF in the following ways:

-- Assessing whether a clear model has been established which allows community-led groups to work in partnership with service providers.
+- Assessed whether a clear model was established which allowed community-led groups to work in partnership with service providers.

-- Assessing whether culturally appropriate mental health services in Greater Manchester (GM) are suitable and effective.
+- Assessed whether culturally appropriate mental health services in Greater Manchester (GM) were suitable and effective.

-- Evaluating people’s access to culturally appropriate mental health services in GM, with the aim of improving their experience of services and measuring outcomes.
+- Evaluated people’s access to culturally appropriate mental health services in GM, with the aim of improving their experience of services and measuring outcomes.

 During phase 1 of the project, from November 2022 to September 2023, an evaluation framework was developed, with four main themes: